How Would You Describe Yourself as a Team Member?

 - Reliability, responsibility, and excellent communication skills

-Describe Relevant Skills: Answering the question 'How would you describe yourself as a team member?' is an excellent opportunity to share your strong skill set in relation to the position that you are applying for.
-However- you should avoid providing a long list of your skills and abilities.
-Instead craft your answer in a way that you are able to highlight your strengths within your description.
-It can also be helpful to review the job description provided and see what skills the company is looking for- as well as any specifics about their definition of a team player.
+Instead, craft your answer in a way that you are able to highlight your strengths within your description.
+It can also be helpful to review the job description provided and see what skills the company is looking for, as well as any specifics about their definition of a team player.
 Knowing these facts and implementing them into your answer can read positively with your interviewer.

-1. Throughout both my academic and professional career I have developed my skills as a team player.
-I have played volleyball since middle school- and it has taught me the value of proper communication and doing my best to make a positive contribution to team efforts.
-In my professional career I have had the opportunity to lead and contribute to several different team projects- and I believe that my administrative and management abilities- coupled with my research and analysis skills- help me to be a versatile and well-rounded team member.
+- Throughout both my academic and professional career I have developed my skills as a team player.
+I have played volleyball since middle school, and it has taught me the value of proper communication and doing my best to make a positive contribution to team efforts.
+In my professional career, I have had the opportunity to lead and contribute to several different team projects, and I believe that my administrative and management abilities, coupled with my research and analysis skills, help me to be a versatile and well-rounded team member.

-When answering this question, make it known that you are a team player—someone who enjoys working in a team-based environment, and someone who enjoys assisting other team members when they are in the weeds with task, duty, or project.
-Emphasize that you're committed to making sure the team you're on succeeds, and that the company's business goals are met.
+When answering this question, make it known that you are a team player — someone who enjoys working in a team-based environment, and someone who enjoys assisting other team members when they are in the weeds with a task, duty or project.
+Emphasize that you’re committed to making sure the team you’re on succeeds, and that the company’s business goals are met.

 To answer this question, first identify what the organization needs and then explain how you fit the bill.
-Use one point to argue how your experience and expertise exceeds their expectations.
+Use one point to argue how your experience and expertise exceed their expectations.

 If you’re talking about becoming a member of a team, then explain how your background and working style would benefit the team.